 fix your bad knees for good.

 Knee dislocations are rare.
-They usually happen only after major trauma, including falls, car crashes, and other high-speed injuries.
+They usually happen only after major trauma, which could result from falls, car crashes, and other high-speed injuries.

 If the knee is dislocated, it will look deformed.
 The usual straight line of your leg will be crooked.

 Sometimes, knee dislocations relocate (go back into place) on their own.
 In this case, the knee will be very swollen and painful.